ucfcdl/UCF-Section-Plugin/readme.txt

 == Changelog ==

+= 1.1.1 =
+Bug Fixes:
+* Ensure that styles and scripts are loaded when using random shortcode attribute

 = 1.1.0 =
 Enhancements:
 * Added `random_from_tag` shortcode attribute and logic that enables a random section to be displayed from the given tag slug